The Oregon Country was jointly occupied by the the United States and Great Britain from 1818 until the Treaty of Oregon in 1846.

 Scott proposed a joint military occupation until a final settlement could be reached, which both nations approved in November.
 Harney was officially rebuked and eventually reassigned for allowing the situation to needlessly escalate.
 Casey's soldiers were withdrawn, save for one company under the command of Capt.
 Lewis Cass Hunt.
 Pickett returned to replace Hunt the following April.
 Meanwhile, on March 21, 1860, British Royal Marines landed on the island's northwest coast and established on Garrison Bay what is now known as "English Camp."

 The Royal Marine camp was established 13 miles north on Garrison Bay.
 Royal navy officials wanted to maintain a healthy distance from the U.S. camp.
-The blockhouse (left center) and the storehouse (far left) still stand.
+The blockhouse (right center) and the storehouse (third building from left) still stand.

 Capt.
 William Addis Delacombe and his family on the front steps of the Commandant's House at the Royal Marine camp.